hydrologie/xhydro/docs/installation.rst

 From sources
 ------------

+`xHydro` is still under active development and the latest features might not yet be available on `PyPI`.
-The sources for xHydro can be downloaded from the `Github repo`_.
+To install the latest development version, you can install `xHydro` directly from the `Github repo`_.

 You can either clone the public repository: